2017 Prelude Music Faculty

 Sam Ou, cellist

 B.A.
 Columbia University, M.M.
 Juilliard, D.M.A.
 New England Conservatory (NEC).
 Cello studies with Laurence Lesser, Aldo Parisot, Eleanore Schoenfeld.
 Chamber music collaborations with Borromeo String Quartet, Lucy Chapman, Yehudi Wyner, James Dunham, Marcus Thompson, James Buswell, Lois Shapiro.
 Performed at Tanglewood, Sarasota, Musicorda, Santa Fe, La Jolla Music Festivals.
 Visiting lecturer and cello teacher at Fu-Jen Catholic University, Taipei, Taiwan.
 Faculty at NEC Preparatory School, Music on the Hill Belmont,MA.
-This is Sam’s third year on Prelude faculty.
+This is Sam’s sixth year on Prelude faculty.

 Rebecca Thornblade, cellist